Wine and Spirits guide for expats in London

-When people think of London the first thing that often comes to mind is drinking, mostly in the form of beer and pubs!
+When people think of London the first thing that often comes to mind is wine and spirits, mostly in the form of beer and pubs!
 It’s true the Brits have a passion for drinking.
 As far as beer goes, Carling is ‘Britain’s Number 1 Beer’ and Newcastle Brown Ale is the English beer for the more refined beer connoisseur.
 London Pride is another label whose name says it all – this bitter beer brewed locally is available in pubs and supermarkets across the capital.
 Many other beers from the UK and around the world are available in shops around London.

 And although the English love their beer, wine is something there is definitely no shortage of in London.
 Even neighborhood ‘off-licenses’, or ‘corner stores’ as they’re referred to in the US, carry a good selection of wines from France, Chile, Spain, and South Africa, for example.
 Supermarkets like Waitrose also carry a vast variety of wine and spirits.
 New 24-hour drinking licenses are now obtainable by shops to make your London drinking experience even more convenient.
 Wine prices start at £3.50 with the average bottle around £5.99.

 UK wine production is still in its infancy though a royal blind tasting of champagne produced astonishing results in 2000 with a English champagne beating its French counter-parts easily.